naoshibaikyu/cyborgresistance/halloween.md

 BattonM48: **[has its tiny teeth sunk into Molly's arm]**

-UlalaMolly Angry: IT BIT ME! **[throws the batton m48 out of an expensive looking stained glass window in retaliation]**
+UlalaMolly Angry: IT BIT ME! **[throws the Batton M48 out of an expensive looking stained glass window in retaliation]**

 Mysterious Voice: KYAAAAHHH!
 You know how much I paid to get that window made?!?